Dear reader of ADxS.org, please excuse the disruption.

 Dopamine is synthesized in several steps.
 First, L-phenylalanine from food is converted to L-tyrosine.
 L-tyrosine is then converted to L-dopa and finally to dopamine.
 Alternatively, dopamine can also be synthesized directly from L-phenylalanine.
 Another alternative synthesis pathway is via tyramine, which is converted to dopamine.
 Noradrenaline is synthesized by converting dopamine, while adrenaline is synthesized from noradrenaline.

 Dopamine from the VTA influences motivated behavior and reinforcement learning.
-A distinction is made between different types of VTA neurons, including purely dopaminergic, purely GABAergic and VGLUT2-positive neurons.
+Different types of VTA neurons are distinguished, including purely dopaminergic, purely GABAergic and VGLUT2-positive neurons.
 These each have different functions and project to different regions of the brain.

 The activity of dopamine synthesis is regulated by various enzymes and factors.
 These include tyrosine hydroxylase (TH), tetrahydrobiopterin (BH4), GTP cyclohydrolase 1 (GTPCH), aromatic L-amino acid decarboxylase (AADC), pyridoxal phosphate (vitamin B6) and oxygen concentration.